Vizzuality/vizzuality/content/projects/web-evolution.md

                 description: "Two different visual styles (night and day) for exploring web technologies and browser support."
             -
                 image: webvolution_block1.jpg
-                description: "Using vectors and SVG allowed us to implement zooming and panning of the visualization".
+                description: "Using vectors and SVG allowed us to implement zooming and panning of the visualization."
             -
                 image: webvolution_block6.jpg
                 description: "Two new visualizations have been added to the original version: number of users and web traffic evolution through the last 20 years."